Ford City Mall

-Ford City Mall is a shopping mall located on the Southwest Side of Chicago in the West Lawn neighborhood at 76th Street and Cicero Avenue.
+Defunct mall in Chicago, Illinois, U.S.

-Opened in 1965, Ford City is the largest shopping mall in Chicago outside of downtown.
-Anchored by JCPenney, the mall contains more than 135 stores and restaurants including Applebee’s, Bath & Body Works, The Children’s Place, Foot Locker, Zales Jewelers, Marshalls, Old Navy, Victoria's Secret/PINK, and Ross Dress for Less.
-There are several out parcels including a 14-screen AMC Theatres, built off the southeast corner in 1990.
+Ford City Mall is a defunct mall located on the Southwest Side of Chicago in the West Lawn neighborhood at 76th Street and Cicero Avenue.
+Opened in 1965, Ford City was the largest shopping mall in Chicago outside of downtown.
+At its peak, the mall had over 135 stores and 3 anchors.
+There are several outparcels including a 14-screen AMC Theatres, built off the southeast corner in 1990.
 Ford City Mall is managed by Namdar Realty Group.